TotallyNotAB0t/XRSound/README.md

      - **Modify Volume**
      - **Modify Pitch**

-> **Note** : modifying the pitch this will also create a desynchronisation between the other moles, use at your own risks.
+> **Note** : modifying the pitch will also create a desynchronisation between the other moles, use at your own risks.

 ## This is pretty much all there is to do.
 Thanks for passing by.